netblue30/firejail/README.md

 ### PulseAudio 7.0

-The srbchannel IPC mechanism  introduced in PulseAudio 6.0, was enabled by default in release 7.0.
+The srbchannel IPC mechanism, introduced in PulseAudio 6.0, was enabled by default in release 7.0.
 Arch Linux users are reporting sound problems when running applications in Firejail sandbox.
 A preliminary fix was introduced on master branch.
-The fix disables PulseAudio shared memory functionality in the sandbox.
+The fix disables PulseAudio shared memory functionality inside the sandbox.
 If you are seeing any problems, please let us know here: https://github.com/netblue30/firejail/issues/69

-If you are unable to update your Firejail install to the latest development version, there are two workarounds:
+If you are unable to update Firejail, or if you want to continue using the lates released version, these are some workarounds:

 *   Running ALSA